 Important information: Changing programs may cause an increase in your fees.
 If you change your program, under the Australian Government's Job-ready Graduates Package, you will be considered a commencing student and your fees may be higher.
-For more information, please visit USC Fees.
+For more information, please visit Fees.

 From 2022, if you are currently studying under a Commonwealth Supported Place (CSP) and commence a new program of study, you will have your completion rate assessed under the Government’s Job-ready Graduates requirements.
 Additional information is available on the Australian Government's FAQ's for students webpage.

-Applicants considering a change of program to Bachelor of Music will need to submit:
+Bachelor of Music: Applicants considering a change of program to Bachelor of Music will need to submit:

 - a program change application via Apply USC, AND

 - For information about the requirements for your digital portfolio submission, visit Digital portfolio submission guide for the Bachelor of Music.

 - Your program change application will not progress until we receive a complete digital portfolio supporting your application.

 - Please note that Bachelor of Music has a fixed closing date which also applies for all program change applications.
 Refer to Application dates for more information.

 - If you are applying for Nursing or Midwifery programs, please note that once a preliminary assessment is done, you will be required to complete the ANMAC declaration which states how you satisfy the English Language Requirements.

 - If you are applying for Initial Teacher Education programs, including dual degrees, please note that once a preliminary assessment is done, you will be required to complete the Non Academic Competencies Statement which demonstrates possession of key competencies outlined by the Australian Institute for Teaching and School Leadership (AITSL) as those attributes and motivations common to effective teachers.